softsideoftech/content/emails/2018-september.md

 Hi {{.FirstName}},

-Thank you for your support, even just the virtual variety.
+I appreciate your support.
+Even just the virtual variety.

 I've been living in The Netherlands for a year now.
 My two girls are now fluent in Dutch and just started going to a local Montessori elementary school.

 The year has been hard for me at times, but fulfilling.